 There are some instances that you would want to include multiple calls to action for different prospects.
 For example, if you run an email campaign, but they’re not convinced by your email, you would include a “learn more” button along with the option to buy.

 This call to action is short.
-It tells us exactly why you should consider them: Launch your personal site in less than a day.
+It tells us exactly why you should consider them: Launch your site in less than a day.

 For anyone starting their own business, the website can be a daunting task.
 People could worry it will take forever, but WordPress Engine says it can be done in less than a day.

-Not only is the message clear, they also use the “See Our Plans” button instead of immediately pushing the prospect to purchase.
+Not only is the message clear, but they also use the “See Our Plans” button instead of immediately pushing the prospect to purchase.
 This also lowers the feeling of risk for the customer.